zinojeng/Academic/README.md

 # Academic

-Search from Pubmed, then Summary with GPT-4 by acardemic writing method creat by Doctor Tseng from Tungs' taichung metroharbor hospital
+Search from Pubmed, then Summary with GPT-4 by acardemic writing method \n creat by Doctor Tseng from Tungs' taichung metroharbor hospital